MicrochipTech/usb-pd-software-framework/README.md

 ## Versioning

+Release version numbers prior to v1.14 will have a prefix *PSF_STACK_V* and a version number in the  format *XX.YZ*

-Release version numbers will have a prefix *PSF_STACK_V* and a version number in the  format *XX.YZ* where:
+Release version numbers from v1.14 will have a prefix *v* and a version number in the  format *XX.YZ* where:

 *XX*: Represents the major version number.